 - The Mild liner highlighter features a unique color that...

 - Package Dimensions: 2.0 L x 14.2 H x 6.0 W (centimetres)

 If you think the bright highlighter colors are overrated then these pens will bring nicer fresher tones to your collection.

-However, none of them have such high range of mild colors as Zebra has.
+However, none of these have as large a range of mild colors as Zebra.
 So as far as color variety goes, the mildliner zebra pens are on top of the list.

 Ghosting & Bleeding

 To test for ghosting and bleeding is super important because most of us use these pens to highlight text or decorate while bullet journaling.